ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ### 4. Integrate login & logout

 As previously stated, the [`userStore`](src/stores/user.js) has two partially mocked functions that we need to work on.
-Lets start by storing a reference to the `idmClient` in the `configure()` function:
+Lets start by storing a reference to the `idmClient` and listening to `onSessionChange` events:

 ```js
 // src/stores/user.js